Should You Apply for an Unsecured Business Loan?

 3. Am I Willing to Sign a Personal Guarantee?

 As mentioned earlier in this post, with an unsecured loan, you don’t have to put up collateral.
 However, you’ll likely have to sign a personal guarantee.
 This is important to consider because a personal guarantee gives your lender the legal right to pursue your personal assets if you don’t repay your loan amount.
 In addition, this could affect your personal credit score.

 In other words, they can come after your car, home, and other assets because signing the personal guarantee makes you personally liable for the debt.
 Again, like the first question, this is an issue of your own personal risk tolerance.

 Some business owners want to avoid signing a personal guarantee at all costs, while others don’t mind.
 If you’re ready to sign a personal guarantee, then an unsecured business loan may be an attractive option.

-According to the Huffington Post, unsecured business loans will often have shorter repayment periods.
-As a result, the payments are usually more frequent or larger than the payments on a secured loan.
-Of course, this will vary considerably depending on the lender’s requirements and the size of the loan itself.
+Like unsecured personal loans, unsecured business loans often have shorter repayment periods.
+As a result, the loan payments are usually more frequent or larger than the payments on a secured loan (which would probably be monthly payments).
+Of course, this will vary considerably depending on the online lender’s requirements and the size of the loan itself.

 Also, because these loans aren’t secured by collateral, they’re generally more costly than secured loans, if all else is equal.
 In short, you need to consider the cost of any loan and how you’ll pay for it before you can decide if it’ll help your business.